Funkabwehr: Aussenstellen

 Operational control of the intercept companies was exercised by the (Außenstellen), branch offices of WNV/FU.
-It should be observed that these Ausenstellen represented WNV/FU as a whole and therefore were responsible for the maintenance of the OKW Wireless telegraphy communication and other duties of the organisation as well as for intercept matters.
+These Ausenstellen represented WNV/FU as a whole and therefore were responsible for the maintenance of the OKW Wireless telegraphy communication and other duties of the organisation as well as for intercept matters.
 However, they contained an FU III staff, known as the (Überwachungsstab) which dealt with Funkabwehr questions.
 The Aussenstellen acted as the link between the headquarters in Berlin and the Intercept Companies and directed the activities of the latter.
 They were also responsible for local discrimination and cryptography and for liaison with other organisations.

-Aussenstellen were located in Paris, Lyons, Brussels and Oslo in the West, and in Vienna, Warsaw, Rome, Prague, Athens, Belgrade, Bratislava, Klagenfurt and Varna in the East and South East.
+Aussenstellen were located in Paris, Lyon, Brussels and Oslo in the west and in Vienna, Warsaw, Rome, Prague, Athens, Belgrade, Bratislava, Klagenfurt and Varna in the east and south-east.
 There were established in a progressive manner, with Paris being established in 1940, Brussels in September 1943.
 The stations in Paris and Vienna were considered control centres (Leitstellen) for the branch control centres, the Aussenstellen, within their areas.
 In a number of cases, the location of the Aussenstellen were moved in conformity with the withdrawal of the German armed forces, as the war progressed.